TNG/KernelSbom/README.md

     --output sbom.spdx.json
   ```
 Once complete, you should see the generated `sbom.spdx.json` file in your repository directory.

+## Directory Structure

+The main contribution lies in the `sbom` directory.

 ## Development & Debugging